penina26/dsc-phase-2-project/README.md

 ### Investigating Normality

-Check whether the normality assumption holds for our model by plotting a distribution curve of the residuals using QQ-plot
+check whether the normality assumption holds for our model by plotting a distribution curve of the residuals using seaborns distplot

 ![realestate](./images/normality.png)